S. Otis Bland: Political career

+Personal life

+His wife and widow was the former Mary Crawford Putzel of Newport News.

+Death and legacy

+Although he had announced his decision not to run for an additional term, Bland died of a stroke at the Naval Hospital in Bethesda, Maryland, while still a Congressman.
+He was survived by his widow (who died in 1969) and his sister Lola (who died in 1960).
+After a funeral at the First Presbyterian Church of Newport News, Bland was buried Greenlawn Memorial Park there.

-The Schuyler Otis Bland Memorial Library, located at the United States Merchant Marine Academy, which opened for service on March 17, 1969, was named after Representative Bland, a member of Congress from Virginia from 1918 until his death in 1950.
-From 1922 until 1950 Representative Bland was a member of the House Merchant Marine and Fisheries Committee, and its predecessor, serving as chairman for 16 years.
-Congressman Bland is principally remembered as "father of the Merchant Marine Act of 1936," the nation’s basic maritime statute.
+The Schuyler Otis Bland Memorial Library, located at the United States Merchant Marine Academy, opened for service on March 17, 1969 and was named after Representative Bland.
 In announcing the selection of the name of the library, Mr. J.W.
 Gulick, Acting Maritime Administrator, stated: "Naming the new library for Schuyler Otis Bland places before all users of this facility the name of an outstanding leader in the development of basic policies and programs to maintain an effective, efficient American Merchant Marine…His contribution to creative, dynamic thinking in relation to the American Merchant Marine, and his association through the Merchant Marine Act, with the establishment of goals and policy vital today for our merchant marine make his name particularly appropriate for the Academy Library, as a source for knowledge and ideas concerning the American Merchant Marine."
-The ship SS Schuyler Otis Bland (T-AK-277) was named for him.
+The ship SS Schuyler Otis Bland (T-AK-277) was also named to honor him.